Farnborough, Queensland: Education

 Farnborough State School is a government primary (Prep-6) school for boys and girls at 8 Hinz Avenue (23.0763°S 150.7371°E).
 In 2018, the school had an enrolment of 310 students with 19 teachers (17 full-time equivalent) and 15 non-teaching staff (10 full-time equivalent).

+There are no secondary schools in Farnborough.
+The nearest government secondary school is Yeppoon State High School in neighbouring Yeppoon to the south-east.